 Oh, how I have missed using naan to scoop up my stew and Indian curry dishes.
 A lot of Indian people eat with their hands.
 The naan is almost like a spoon in a way – it scoops up the meat and veggies and sops up the savory sauce.
-I grew up eating Indian bread (roti, naan, paratha, puri, bhatura) and so being able to recreate this has been an important part of my paleo journey.
-I miss eating food that I grew up with – and now I can eat these dishes guilt-free – with Paleo twist.
+I grew up eating Indian bread (roti, naan, stuffed paratha, puri, bhatura) and so being able to recreate this has been an important part of my paleo journey.
+I miss eating food that I grew up with – and now I can eat these dishes guilt-free – with a Paleo twist.

 Now keep in mind this is a Paleo recipe.
 If you’re used to eating naan every day, you’re obviously going to notice a huge difference.
 Just remember that this naan is good for you.
 And, it’s delicious.